Skip to Content

 • Effect of Wet Grass on Soil and Potential Disease Spread

-Mowing in moist conditions can cause unwarranted effects to the soil as well.
-When soil is saturated with water, it becomes more susceptible to compaction and rutting from the weight of the mower.
-This leads to poor gas exchange and creates an unhealthy environment for grass roots to thrive.
+Mowing in moist conditions can cause unwarranted effects on the soil as well.
+When soil is saturated with water, it becomes more susceptible to compaction and rutting from the mower’s weight.
+This leads to poor gas exchange and creates an unhealthy environment for grassroots to thrive.

 Furthermore, wet grass significantly enhances the speed at which fungal diseases spread.
 The tiny droplets of water act as a medium to transport fungal spores, causing them to become airborne and easily latch onto neighboring grass leaves.